 The year 2023 is hardly two weeks old, but neither the novelty nor the holiday season has put a break on cybercrime.
 While the US has faced the most attacks, the education has replaced the usual suspect healthcare as the top target.

-The Cyber Express took a recce of our regular sources of hacking and breach intelligence to find close to 50 data leaks and ransomware attacks incidents in the last 10 days.
+The Cyber Express took a recce of our regular sources of hacking and breach intelligence to find close to 50 data leaks and ransomware news attacks incidents in the last 10 days.
 While the figure is not comprehensive, it is a clear indicator of a year worse than 2022.

 Data leaks and ransomware attacks 2023